CARNEGIE MELLON UNIVERSITY (CMU) - Key Persons

 • Assistant Professor, Computer Science Department

-Zhihao Jia works on computer systems and machine learning as part of CMU Catalyst Group and Parallel Data Lab.
+Zhihao Jia works on computer systems and machine learning as part of CMU Catalyst Group Opens in new window and Parallel Data Lab Opens in new window.
 Before joining CMU, he was a research scientist at Facebook.
-He received his Ph.D. from the Computer Science Department at Stanford University in 2020, where he was co-advised by Alex Aiken and Matei Zaharia.
-Before Stanford, he received his bachelor's degree in computer science from the Special Pilot CS Class, where he was supervised by Andrew Yao at Tsinghua University.
+He received his Ph.D. from the Computer Science Department Opens in new window at Stanford University Opens in new window in 2020, where he was co-advised by Alex Aiken Opens in new window and Matei Zaharia Opens in new window.
+Before Stanford, he received his bachelor's degree in computer science from the Special Pilot CS Class Opens in new window, where he was supervised by Andrew Yao Opens in new window at Tsinghua University Opens in new window.

 Zico Kolter